2014 Summer Housing - Blackstone Hall

 |ROOM TYPE||PRICE PER DAY||FULL SUMMER / MAXIMUM PRICE|

-Subsidized housing is offered to Clark Students doing various research fellowships or service projects.
-Summer housing stipends cover the cost of a double room only.
+Note that some scholarships cover the cost of summer housing.
+These summer housing stipends typically cover the cost of a double room only, and generally for a fixed time period (often 10 weeks).
 Students with a summer stipend who request a higher priced room will pay the cost difference out-of-pocket.

+The full cost of your room will be billed to your student account.
+A seperate credit will then be applied by the department sponsoring your summer housing stipend.
 Students who choose to stay for the entire summer must be current residential students and/or students living on campus in the fall as well.
-All other students must adhere to the official start (May 22 for students not currently on campus) and end dates (August 5 for students not living on campus in the fall).
+All other students must adhere to the official start (May 21 for students not currently on campus) and end dates (August 4 for students not living on campus in the fall).